-- are making frequent visits to the post office, buying lots of stamps, have high phone bills or are getting through cheque books more quickly than you would expect - have lots of 'junk' mail about the house and/or useless trinkets, boxes of unused foodstuffs, toiletries, health supplements etc. - mention a windfall or a new friendship or romance - have become secretive or withdrawn or have started to self-neglect - seem to be struggling financially for example getting behind with bills - P6 not affording essentials and so on
+- are making frequent visits to the post office, buying lots of stamps, have high phone bills or are getting through cheque books more quickly than you would expect - have lots of 'junk' mail about the house and/or useless trinkets, boxes of unused foodstuffs, toiletries, health supplements etc. - mention a windfall or a new friendship or romance - have become secretive or withdrawn or have started to self-neglect - seem to be struggling financially e.g. getting behind with bills, - not affording essentials etc.

-Return scam mail to sender or post to Freepost Scam Mail.
+Return scam mail to sender or post to FREEPOST SCAM MAIL.
 Subscribe to your telephone service provider's call blocking service to stop the majority of nuisance calls.